-Red Cedar and Treated Lumber are used to make our wooden dog house that will last for years.
-Not only that, our red cedar dog houses and cat houses reduce your carbon foot print because all of our wood categories (western red cedar, western spruce and pressure treated southern yellow pine) are environmentally friendly and a readily renewable resource; no old growth timber is utilized.
+Western Red Cedar, Select Cypress, and Treated lumber are used to make our wooden dog that will last for years.
+Not only that, our wooden dog houses and cat houses reduce your carbon footprint because all of our wood categories (western red cedar, select cypress, western spruce, and pressure treated southern yellow pine) are environmentally friendly and a readily renewable resource; no old growth timber is utilized.

 Our dog house siding and roof materials are domestic western red cedar.
 Don’t be fooled by dog house manufacturers who simply claim their houses are “cedar."
 There are basically two species of cedar siding; western red cedar and white cedar.
 If a wooden dog house isn’t denoted as western red cedar, it's most likely white cedar.
 The difference is night and day.
 Western red cedar is virtually impervious to the outdoor elements.
 Painting or staining aren’t necessary for western red cedar, God designed it for the outdoors!

 On the other hand, white cedar is a much cheaper wood species that is quite similar to spruce.
 It is noted that the wood is both soft and weak, giving it poor screw-holding capabilities.
 It can not be used outdoors unless it is painted or stained.
 It is incorrect for anyone to advertise differently.

 Handmade dog houses

 Just as important as the species of cedar we utilize, our wooden dog houses are all hand assembled with screws and nails.
 Each house panel has the handwritten signature of the craftsman who assembled it.
 No automatic machine is used to cut, assemble, stain or glue any of our pet houses.
 Blythe Wood Works still builds handmade dog houses the American way, with craftsmen that care.
 One house at a time.